TYPE DESIGN INFORMATION PAGE last updated on Sun Jan 19 00:31:57 EST 2020

 Digitizations of his work: Jim Spiece created SG Veranda Poster (+Caps) in 2001.
 Its elegant letters go back to Julius Klinger and Willy Willrab.
 Based on fabric lettering by Klinger from 1925, Andrew Leman created a type family called Julius Klinger (2003).
 Nick Curtis designed Toot Sweet NF after a 1912 poster design by Klinger.

 Johannes Lang (Langustefonts) is a graduate of the KABK in Den Haag in 2008.
 Originally from Vienna, he created the transitional text family Dendra as a student at KABK.
-Alternate URL.
-Other fonts made by him at his Langustefonts: Alefbet, A Maze Thing, Audiotypi (filled in art deco letters), Baguette (smudged), Canard (octagonal), Canontire, Crossword, Doggy, Donotiron (glyphs like clothes), Elfenfreund (handwriting), Ella (connected upright script), Fontball Field, Fontballet (soccer dingbats), Hellvetica, Kapitalschaden (grunge), Klatschmohn, Lamb, Lichtenberg, LF Pixel, Noncept, Overdressed, Schnoerkel2512, Setzkasten, Somehand, Tak (child's hand), Unisize, Vin rouge (handwriting with scratchy hairy endings).
-No downloads or sales.
-He also made the Armenian text face Foltyn (2011).
-[Google] [More] ⦿
+Other fonts made by him at his Langustefonts: Alefbet, A Maze Thing, Audiotypi (filled in art deco letters), Baguette (smudged), Canard (octagonal), Canontire, Crossword, Doggy, Donotiron (glyphs like clothes), Elfenfreund (2006-2012, handwriting), Ella (connected upright script), Fontball Field, Fontballet (soccer dingbats), Hellvetica, Kapitalschaden (grunge), Klatschmohn, Lamb, Lichtenberg, LF Pixel, Noncept, Overdressed, Schnoerkel2512, Setzkasten, Somehand, Tak (child's hand), Unisize, Vin rouge (handwriting with scratchy hairy endings).
+He also made the Armenian text typeface Foltyn (2011).

 Liber Type Foundry